The Supreme Court allows Idaho to enforce its strict abortion ban, even in medical emergencies

 Idaho makes it a crime with a prison term of up to five years for anyone who performs or assists in an abortion.

-But the administration argues EMTALA requires health care providers to perform abortions for emergency room patients when needed to treat an emergency medical condition, even if doing so might conflict with a state’s abortion restrictions.
+The administration argues that EMTALA requires health care providers to perform abortions for emergency room patients when needed to treat an emergency medical condition, even if doing so might conflict with a state’s abortion restrictions.

 Those conditions include severe bleeding, preeclampsia and certain pregnancy-related infections.